micag2025/llmed_certification_FineTuneFlow/README.md

 - fewer numerical precision issues

 3. BLEU is misleading here â€” ignore it
-BLEU drops in the merged model, but this is not a negative signal.
+BLEU drops in the merged model, but this is not a negative signal due to several reasons, such as:
-Why?
 - Dialogue summarization involves paraphrasing
 - BLEU unfairly penalizes paraphrases (word-based n-grams)
 - ROUGE and BERTScore are the correct metrics for summarization